chenery/java-technical-test/README.md

 Example usage: - search google and yahoo searches for "London", in parallel fashion

-Note: Assume each Searchable is independent to the others.
+Note: Assume each Search is independent to the others.

 Note: The order of the results returned by the MultiSearch is not important.